 There is a common misconception we come across when talking to non-homesteaders about our way of life.
 A picture of open fields, livestock grazing, and large areas for gardening are often mentioned.
 This seems to be the idealist view of what homesteading is, however, homesteading is far more than this.
 Homesteading is a way of life, a lifestyle that encompasses self-sufficient, frugal, and independent living regardless of your geographical situation.
 We do not fit the idealistic view and are taking this opportunity to share the ways in which we find success homesteading in the backwoods.

 The property we live on is located in Southern Ohio.
-It is surrounded by wooded area and borders Zaleski State Forest.
+It is surrounded by a wooded area and borders Zaleski State Forest.
 The homesteading life we have chosen consists of subsistence living through hunting, fishing, and foraging the land we have.
-Resources from our backwoods allow us to make use of the dense, clay-packed soil we have by adding to it for better production of fertile ground to grow vegetable and herbs.
+Resources from our backwoods allow us to make use of the dense, clay-packed soil we have by adding to it for better production of fertile ground to grow vegetables and herbs.
 We aren’t a picture of the previously mentioned vision of homesteaders, but we are living the lifestyle and utilizing the land to provide a self-sufficient life.

 The primary natural resources found here are trees, lots and lots of trees!
 Trees offer many uses that keep our homestead thriving.
 They offer ideal shading, food, and soil nourishment to create an abundant ecological system of wildlife and indigenous plants.
 We utilize all these resources in our backwoods to provide for our living needs.